 Indiana’s continental climate means four distinct seasons along with hot, humid summers and cold, snowy winters.
 Temperatures sometimes break 100 during the summer months and drop into the 20s and 30s during the winter.
 Portions of the state are hit with severe thunderstorms and winter storms every year.

-Six active adult communities are located here, including Britton Falls in Fishers, Vandalia in Plainfield, Stonebridge Villas at Edison Lakes in Mishawaka, Courtyards at Pepper Creek and Villas at Vale Park in Valparaiso, and The Villas at Geist in McCordsville.
+Five active adult communities are located here, including Britton Falls in Fishers, Vandalia in Plainfield, Stonebridge Villas at Edison Lakes in Mishawaka, Courtyards at Pepper Creek, and Villas at Vale Park in Valparaiso.

 Active adults who are considering a move might just want to take a look at Indiana, especially its university towns where cultural amenities and recreation abound.